liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 They come into play when you have complex security requirements and for page templates, which we will discuss below.

 Creating a User Group is easy.
-Click the *User Groups* link and then click the *Add* button.
+Click the *Users and Organizations* link, then click the *Add* button and choose *User Group*.
 There are only two fields to fill out: Name (the name of the User Group) and Description (an optional description of what the group is for).
 Click *Save* and you will then be back to the list of groups.

 As with the other resources in the portal, you can click the *Actions*